threema-ch/push-relay/README.md

 ## GCM Message Format

-The GCM message contains the following two data keys:
+The GCM message contains the following data keys:

-- `wcs`: Webclient session (public permanent key of the initiator), `string`
+- `wcs`: Webclient session (sha256 hash of the public permanent key of the initiator), `string`
 - `wct`: Unix epoch timestamp of the request, `i64`
 - `wcv`: Protocol version, `u16`